Is History or History Secondary Education the Major for YOU?

 - A What-if Report – Learn how your existing TCNJ courses will apply towards your History degree by running a What-if Report in PAWS.
 Not sure how?
 Check out this tutorial.

 - Complete the Change of Major form and come to the History Department office in Social Science Building room 205 for the Department Chair’s signature.
-You will be considered a pre-major until you complete HIS 210 The Craft of History with a C or better.

 Requirements for the History Secondary Education Major